ous-uio-bioinfo-core/Eurocan_microRNA/README.md

 ================

 Code used to analyse microRNA expression array data in relation to the findings in Volinia et al.
+The code is split into several smaller files in order to make them more manageable.

 ### parseAFE.r
 Script used to parse the Agilent Feature Extraction Files.
 Creates a object of type uRNAlist to be used later.
 Only AFE-filse from AHUS are parsed.
-The UCAM dataset is provided in a processed state.
+Will take about two hours to run on a normal computer.
+The UCAM dataset is provided in an already processed state.

 ### read_input.r
 Loads the two datasets and sampleannotation, and does some filtering and harmonization.

 ### quality_control.rmd
-Some quality plotting of the data.
+Some quality control and overview plotting of the data.
 Signal distributions, clustring based on data set origin or different grouping labels.

 ### differential_analysis.rmd
 Calculates mean group differences and p-values for groups based on tissue type, pam50 classification or IHC.
 Genelists for the different comparisons are produced.